jeremybanka/wayforge/.changeset/metal-colts-admire.md

 "atom.io": patch
 ---

-➖ `fp-ts` - this was hardly used, not worth the extra bundle size.
+➖ `fp-ts` this dependency was hardly used, and not worth the extra bundle size.